Skip to content

 Even if Vitalus Nutrition hadn't embraced energy efficiency and decarbonization, they would have heard about it from their customers.

-"We're dealing with a lot of large, multinational companies, and more and more of them want to be able to understand their carbon footprint and communicate it to their customers and investors," says Travis Drew, VP of operations for Vitalus Nutrition.
+"We're dealing with a lot of large multinationals, and more and more of these companies want to be able to understand their carbon footprint and communicate it to their customers and their investors," says Travis Drew, VP of operations for Vitalus Nutrition.
 "We have to make sure we're servicing those customers the best we can, and that includes understanding our contribution to the carbon footprint of the whole supply chain."

-Vitalus sources milk from Fraser Valley farms and isolates components before transforming them into specialized ingredients, such as milk protein concentrates and isolates, prebiotic fibre products, cream and butter for industrial use.
-The company exports the majority of its products to companies that produce protein powders, infant formulas, and products for the healthy living and healthy aging nutritional markets.
+With the purpose of improving lives by unlocking the nutritional value of milk, Vitalus sources milk from Fraser Valley farms and transforms them into specialty dairy ingredients, such as milk protein concentrates and isolates, prebiotic fibre products, cream and butter for industrial use.
+The company also markets its products to companies that produce protein powders, infant formulas, healthy living, and products for the healthy aging nutritional market.

-Extracting nutritional components from milk is an energy-intensive process, riddled with heating, cooling, pumping, and drying.
-But the company has taken some big steps to extract energy efficiencies out of its current operation and –in a massive facility expansion that will quadruple throughput making it the largest dairy processing facility in Canada by volume – investments in more efficient equipment.
+Extracting nutritional components from milk is an energy-intensive process, and is a longstanding energy-intensive challenge for the food and beverage industry.
+But the company has taken some big steps to extract energy efficiencies out of its current operation and through investments in more efficient equipment as part of a facility expansion that will increase its processing capacity.

-Vitalus got the energy efficiency wagon rolling by joining our strategic energy management (SEM) program and identifying 417 energy-saving opportunities.
-They delivered on more than 176,972 kilowatt-hours (kWh) of estimated energy savings in the first year of the program, then went even bigger the next year, saving an estimated 184,556 kWh.
+Vitalus got the energy efficiency wagon rolling by joining BC Hydro's strategic energy management program (SEM) and identifying 417 energy-saving opportunities.
+They delivered on more than 176,972 kWh estimated energy savings in the first year of the program, then went even bigger the next year, saving 184,556 kWh in estimated energy savings.

 Along the way, they learned not just where – but how – to look for fixes.